Satull/deberts/README.md

 ### Actual ToDo's:

-1. Docker
-2. Refactoring of the card storage to the cartesian product
+1. Refactoring of the card storage to the cartesian product
+2. Docker
+3. Test-Data generator
-3. Card combinations
+4. Card combinations
-4. ...
+5. ...

 ### Project setup